 The GTPA is aligned with the National Program Standards, with a specific focus on Program Standard 1.2.
-This standard requires preservice teachers to undertake an assessment that focuses on the interrelated elements of classroom practice inclusive of planning, teaching and assessing.
+This standard requires Pre-Service Teachers to undertake an assessment that focuses on the interrelated elements of classroom practice inclusive of planning, teaching and assessing.
 The GTPA has been endorsed as offering a set of clear, measurable and justifiable achievement criteria for assessing performance.

 The criteria are used in a well-developed, validated quality assurance system that combines internal and external moderation.
-This system ensures that a common, established standard is applied across all participating teacher education providers.
+This system ensures that a common, established standard is applied across all participating Teacher education providers.
 In order to meet Program Standard 1.2, the following conditions must be satisfied to assure the fidelity of the GTPA as implemented:

-- The GTPA is a summative assessment to be completed in a final year, sustained professional experience placement of four weeks duration (minimum). - 2.
+- 1. The GTPA is a summative assessment to be completed in a final year, sustained Professional Experience placement of four weeks duration (minimum). - 2.
 The GTPA is to be undertaken in one class with a focus on a single curriculum area or integrated teaching unit.

-Preservice teachers demonstrate their practices in a significant learning sequence taught across the duration of the professional experience placement.
-The learning sequence is to be implemented across a significant series of teaching episodes/ lessons that have clearly defined learning goals. - In responding to the GTPA, preservice teachers present their practice in the teaching, learning, and assessing cycle in a whole class context, and with differentiation for small groups and individual learners. - 4.
-The GTPA is to be completed as an integrated, intact assessment giving preservice teachers an opportunity to demonstrate the specified GTPA practices of planning, teaching, assessing, reflecting and appraising. - The completed GTPA is a single submission, that is, it is not to be submitted in parts over time. - Preservice teachers submit their completed GTPA within two weeks of concluding a final year professional experience placement. - 7.
-On submission, the completed GTPA is to be accompanied by the preservice teacher's signed declaration that it is original work, undertaken over the full course of the professional experience placement, and not previously submitted for credit in their program or elsewhere.
-Where other materials are included in the submission (e.g., commercial materials, resources developed by supervising teachers and other school staff), they are to be acknowledged and appear in the references. - Assessment (scoring and internal moderation) of completed GTPAs is to be undertaken by teacher educators with relevant curriculum content knowledge and pedagogic expertise.
+Pre-Service Teachers demonstrate their practices in a significant learning sequence taught across the duration of the Professional Experience placement.
+The learning sequence is to be implemented across a significant series of teaching episodes/ lessons that have clearly defined learning goals. - In responding to the GTPA, Pre-Service Teachers present their practice in the teaching, learning, and assessing cycle in a whole class context, and with differentiation for small groups and individual learners. - 4.
+The GTPA is to be completed as an integrated, intact assessment giving Pre-Service Teachers an opportunity to demonstrate the specified GTPA practices of planning, teaching, assessing, reflecting and appraising. - 5.
+The completed GTPA is a single submission, that is, it is not to be submitted in parts over time. - Pre-Service Teachers submit their completed GTPA within two weeks of concluding a final year Professional Experience placement. - 7.
+On submission, the completed GTPA is to be accompanied by the Pre-Service Teacher's signed declaration that it is original work, undertaken over the full course of the Professional Experience placement, and not previously submitted for credit in their program or elsewhere.
+Where other materials are included in the submission (e.g., commercial materials, resources developed by supervising Teachers and other school staff), they are to be acknowledged and - Assessment (scoring and internal moderation) of completed GTPAs is to be undertaken by Teacher educators with relevant curriculum content knowledge and pedagogic expertise.